Have you decided on a 1440p 144Hz gaming monitor but you’re not sure which one to pick?

-Connectivity includes a DisplayPort 1.2a, two HDMI 2.0 ports, a dual USB3.0 hub, an audio line-out, a microphone line-in, and a combined audio jack.
+Connectivity includes DisplayPort 1.2a, two HDMI 2.0 ports, a dual USB3.0 hub, audio line-out and microphone line-in ports, and a combined audio jack.

 For 2560×1440 at 144Hz and FreeSync, you can use all three display connectors.
 The monitor also has an anti-glare coating and ultra-thin bezels, ideal for multi-monitor gaming setups.

 The MSI Optix MPG27CQ price is ~$450 which is understandable given its exclusive features.
 However, for the same price, you can also get excellent 27″ 1440p 144Hz IPS gaming monitors such as the Nixeus EDG27S v2 and the ASUS XV272U.

 If you want a cheaper 27″ 1440p 144Hz gaming monitor, we suggest the Viotek GN27DB.